|Home | About Cancer | Treatments | Gut health | Diet | Poems | Lifestyle & Cancer | Coping with symptoms | Polyphenols & cancer | Healthy nails|

 Dupuytren's contracture is a slow growing inflammatory thickening on the palm of the hand that eventually creates a deformity of the ring and little finger.
 It was first reported in the Lancet in 1831 by the French surgeon Guillaume Dupuytren.
-Since then some famous people has experienced this strange disease.
-Although medical interventions may be required eventually, we describe here lifestyle and self help strategies which are a good idea to try in the early stages may help delay progression.
+Although medical interventions may be required eventually, we describe here lifestyle and self help strategies which help relieve the discomfort especially in the early stages and help delay progression and deformity.

 Later symptoms; In later stages of Dupuytren's contracture, cords of tissue form under the skin on your palm and may extend up to your fingers.
 As these cords tighten, your fingers may be pulled toward your palm, sometimes severely.
 Once this occurs, the fingers affected by Dupuytren's contracture can't be straightened completely, which can complicate everyday activities such as placing your hands in your pockets, putting on gloves or shaking hands.
 Only rarely are the thumb and index finger affected.
 Dupuytren's contracture can occur in both hands, though one hand is usually affected more severely than the other